ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Introduction

-Safeguarding user privacy increasingly requires executing data processing and privacy-preserving operations directly on terminal devices.
-However, terminal devices typically possess limited computational power and storage capacity.
-And many integrated sensing and communication (ISAC) applications impose stringent real-time requirements on wireless data transmission \cite{zhu2023pushing,10812728}.
-The dynamic, open nature of wireless networks further exposes transmissions to eavesdropping, interference and man-in-the-middle attacks, undermining confidentiality \cite{gao2023expelliarmus}.
-Once data are intercepted, adversaries can exploit techniques such as membership inference or property inference to extract sensitive personal information \cite{islam2024characterizing}.
-Traditional static privacy protection methods, such as k-anonymity \cite{doi:10.1142/S0218488502001648}, t-closeness \cite{4221659}, rule-based generalization and suppression \cite{SLIJEPCEVIC2021102488}, fixed-budget DP, struggle to adapt to risk variations in highly dynamic edge environments.
-These methods typically fail to adapt to varying levels of risk, thereby degrading data utility or increasing the risk of privacy leakage \cite{li2024analyzing,kulynych2024attack}.
+However, this edge-assisted multi-terminal workflow also makes privacy protection significantly more challenging.
+Sensitive data are generated and transmitted by heterogeneous terminal devices over open wireless links, often under strict real-time constraints.
+To reduce exposure during transmission and meet regulatory requirements, privacy-preserving operations increasingly need to be executed at or near the terminal devices \cite{jia2025transparent}.
+Yet terminal devices typically have limited computation and storage resources, and many integrated sensing and communication (ISAC) applications demand low-latency and reliable wireless service delivery \cite{zhang2026integrated}.
+The dynamic, open nature of wireless networks further exposes transmissions to eavesdropping, interference and man-in-the-middle attacks, undermining confidentiality \cite{fereidouni2025iot}.
+Once data are intercepted or accessed, adversaries can further exploit techniques such as membership inference and property inference to extract sensitive personal information.
+Traditional static privacy-preserving methods, such as k-anonymity, t-closeness, rule-based generalization and suppression, and fixed-budget differential privacy (DP), are difficult to adapt to risk variations in highly dynamic edge environments.
+As a result, they often lead to either excessive perturbation and utility degradation or insufficient privacy protection \cite{zhu2025dynamic}.

-To address evolving threats, research is shifting to dynamic adaptive privacy that adjusts protection in real time to environmental risk and data sensitivity.
-To accommodate instantaneous variations in network conditions and data distributions more precisely, researchers have integrated online learning techniques into privacy‑protection strategies, enabling flexible tuning of protection intensity in real‑world scenarios \cite{10884270}.
-However, the inherently resource-constrained nature of terminal devices imposes stringent demands on designing lightweight, computationally efficient solutions \cite{10621436}.
-Consequently, a critical challenge persists: deploying a lightweight, latency-and-energy-efficient decision model on terminals capable of rapid adaptation to environmental changes.
+To cope with evolving threats in MECS services, recent research has begun to explore adaptive privacy protection that adjusts protection strength according to environmental risk, data sensitivity, and service context \cite{he2025addressing}.
+To better accommodate instantaneous variations in network conditions and data distributions, online learning techniques have also been introduced into privacy-preserving strategies, enabling more flexible adjustment of protection intensity in real-world scenarios \cite{kiani2025differentially}.
+However, the inherently resource-constrained nature of terminal devices imposes stringent requirements on computational efficiency and deployment overhead \cite{zhu2025scope}.
+Therefore, a key challenge remains open: how to perform lightweight and real-time privacy budget allocation on terminal devices, so that protection strength can adapt quickly to environmental changes and service requirements without introducing excessive latency or energy cost.